apache/echarts-doc/en/option/series/candlestick.md

 <ExampleUIControlColor />

-Border color of bullish candle stick.
+Border color of bullish candlestick.

 {{ use: partial-color-desc() }}